simonehagey/orbdot/docs/source/model_fitting.rst

 Interpreting the Results
 ========================
 The :class:`~orbdot.analysis.Analyzer` class is designed to facilitate and interpret various analyses related to the model fits.
-It combines the results, star-planet system info, and data together to compute and summarize effects such as proper motion, orbital decay, and apsidal precession.
+It combines the results, star-planet system information, and data to compute and summarize effects such as proper motion, orbital decay, and apsidal precession.

-To use the :class:`~orbdot.analysis.Analyzer`  class, you need an instance of a StarPlanet class and a dictionary containing the results of the model fit. the dictionary can either be passed in directly from the model fit in the script, or it can be read from a preexisting file.
-Either way, however, you still need to hvae a planet instance.
+To use the :class:`~orbdot.analysis.Analyzer` class, you need an instance of a :class:`~orbdot.star_planet.StarPlanet` class and a dictionary containing the results of the model fit.
+The dictionary can either be passed in directly from the model fit in the script, or it can be read from a preexisting file.

 In the script right after a model fit: